edbeard/chemdataextractor-csr/README.rst

 Documentation
 -------------

 This code is intended to be used with the `ChemSchematicResolver`_ software toolkit for the automatic extraction of chemical schematic diagrams.
-Full details on installation and integration with ChemDataExtractor-CSR can be found at [dummy].
+Full details on installation and integration with ChemDataExtractor-CSR can be found in the `documentation`_.

 Full documentation on the general use of ChemDataExtractor is available at http://chemdataextractor.org/docs